Sussex-Neuroscience/NL-glow-worm/README.md

 - **Optic flow sensors:** two optical mice's (M500 Logitech) sensors and relevant circuits were detached from the remaining parts.
 Each was attached to a side of the trackball support, orthogonal to each other, with the sensor at the level of the ball’s equator (Figure 2B).

-- **Arduino Due:** Each optical mouse was connected to one Arduino Due, which in turn connected to a USB port on a computer.
+- **Arduino Due:** each optical mouse was connected to one Arduino Due, which in turn connected to a USB port on a computer.

 **Additional recordings**

-- **Infra-red camera:** Placed above the set-up and connected to the same computer via USB.
+- **Infra-red camera:** placed above the set-up and connected to the same computer via USB.

 **Software**